alexandergnaenskigit/FHIR_API_DOCUMENTATION/src/docs/ParamountInteroperabilityAPIs.md

 [http://hl7.org/fhir/us/carin-bb/index.html](http://hl7.org/fhir/us/carin-bb/index.html)

 Provider and pharmacy directories are publicly available information and do not require any additional security measures.
 Members’ claims and clinical data are considered Protected Health Information (PHI) and need to be secured.
 Members authorize applications they want to use to access their PHI.
 The process of app registration and authorization by members is standardized in the SMART on FHIR specification.

-SMART App Launch Framework (hl7.org)
+Please see [SMART App Launch Framework (hl7.org)](http://hl7.org/fhir/smart-app-launch/)